2010 Ukrainian presidential election: Electoral system

 Maryna Stavniychuk, deputy head of the presidential secretariat and the President's spokesperson on legal matters, stated "It is obvious that there are no serious political or legal grounds to consider the issue of the possible disruption of the presidential elections in Ukraine."

 The amended law on the presidential elections required candidates to pay a ₴2,500,000 (~308,000 USD) nomination deposit which will only be refunded to the two highest polling candidates that progressed to the second round of voting.

 On 19 October 2009, the Central Election Commission of Ukraine formed the 225 territorial election districts needed for carrying out the election.

 20 October 2009, Ukraine's Constitutional Court announced its ruling declaring unconstitutional five aspects of the new law of the presidential election.
 Voters abroad will no longer have to be registered with the Ukrainian consulate in order to cast a vote.
 The courts will retain the right to consider without limitations any application or appeal in respect to a candidate's registration or the conduct of the election.
 The cancellation of absentee ballots remains as does the 90-day election period and the ₴2.5 million deposit.
 The ruling of the Constitutional Court is not expected to impact seriously on the election as the amended legislation remains in place.

 On 21 December 2009, the Central Election Commission of Ukraine formed 113 foreign polling stations.

 Voters are permitted to vote at home during the presidential election.

 Costs

 The Central Election Commission has estimated the budget of the holding of regular presidential elections in Ukraine at ₴1.5 billion, (approximately 200 million US dollars) with additional costs required by candidates to fund their campaigns.

-Each candidate is required to pay an election deposit of ₴2.5 million (Approximately US$300,000) The deposit will be refunded to the two highest polling candidates who progress to the second round of elections.

 On 26 November, the Central Election Commission stated a total of ₴1.314 billion is required to hold the presidential election, including 192.2 million in 2009 and 1.122 billion in 2010.

 Assessments by political analysts show that each presidential candidate will have to spend at least US$150–200mn to promote himself; this includes buying story lines in the media, visual advertising, canvassing, printing political material and, work with electoral commissions.